How-to fake Fingerprints

 Adopting the above traceless guidelines, using real-time reactive authentication processes method for the current biometrics authentication systems will present an efficient and friendlier authentication solution.
 Obviously, privacy is an issue, which is potentially solved, Biometric scan as is necessary for a function or activity to authenticate the subject should be sufficient.
 The new traceless authentication systems should after the authentication process, dismiss all the biometric information or traces from the scanning devices and mustn't use any storage systems.

-Michael (Micha) Shafir – Innovya CTO, Inventor, seasoned entrepreneur (RadWare, MagniFire (F5), PonsEye, PonsHoldings - Technology Greenhouse, CrossID, Innovya)
+Michael (Micha) Shafir – Innovya Founder, Inventor, seasoned entrepreneur (RadWare, MagniFire (F5), PonsEye, PonsHoldings - Technology Greenhouse, CrossID, Innovya)

 Email: Micha (AT) Innovya.com